 Helping your child pay for a college education can seem like a daunting task.
 Luckily, there are Section 529 plans, which are state-sponsored programs that provide tax benefits when saving and investing in a special account for elementary, secondary, and postsecondary education.

 They are a popular way to save for college.
-In 2018, 13.8 million 529 savings accounts held $311.1 billion, according to the Investment Company Institute.1 That includes both regular savings programs and the somewhat less popular prepaid programs.
-(Related: Types of 529 plans )
+At the end of 2020, 14.8 million 529 savings accounts held $425.2 billion, according to the Investment Company Institute.1 These figures include both regular savings programs and the less popular prepaid programs.
+(Related: A primer on 529 investment strategies)

-Still, not enough families take advantage of them.
+Still, not enough families take advantage of 529 plan benefits.
 And those that do sometimes make mistakes.

 To get the most from a 529 plan, you may want to consider these possible pitfalls: